draftedus/tangram/tree/README.md

 ## Prediction

-Let's use an example to see how to make a prediction using a tree model.
+Before we go through an example to see how we make predictions using tree models, let's cover some tree basics.

 A tree consists of a list of nodes.
-Each node contains a split telling us whether to go to the left subtree or to the right.
+Each node contains a split telling us whether to go to the left subtree or to the right and the index of the left and right child in the list of nodes.

 There are two types of splits: continous splits and categorical splits.
 Continuous splits split examples based on numeric features that take on a range of continuous values while categorical splits split examples based on enum features, where a subset of the enum variants go to the left subtree and the other subset goes to the right.

 **Continuous Split**: